Desolation Sound Cruising Notes

 FINAL NIGHT'S ANCHORAGE

 A word about your last night’s anchorage.
-As you must be off and clear of your yacht by 9:00am on the last morning of your charter, it is not possible to get across the Straits from anywhere close enough to be on time.
+As you must be off and clear of your yacht by 9:00 am on the last morning of your charter, it is not possible to get across the Straits from anywhere close enough to be on time.
 There is a beautiful little anchorage at the northern end of Denman Island called Henry Bay.
 Arriving here the evening before you are due in makes for a much more relaxed and easy morning coming in.
-It is only 5 miles from here to our docks.
+It is only 8 km from here to our docks.

 Warning, DO NOT anchor off Sandy Island overnight.
 The shallow area south of its western end is NOT AS CHARTED.
 There is no way of anchoring through any tidal range and not ending up on the bottom.
-Any boats you see anchored there will be gone before dark, or are visitors that don’t know and will probably be out cleaning their bottoms in the morning trying to look like they intended to careen their boat on purpose.
+Any boats you see anchored there will be gone before dark, or are visitors that don’t know how dangerous it is at that location.

-If you do wish to come in to the docks for your last night, a slip will be available to you at no charge.
+If you wish to come to the docks for your last night, a slip will be available to you at no charge.

 ENTERING COMOX BAY MARINA

 Once around the west end of Goose Spit, you will clearly see the marina breakwater to the NNE of you.
 This breakwater is in two sections.
 Phone DSYC and give us an ETA of your arrival at the Fuel Dock.
 You must FUEL UP and have your holding tanks empty.
-Please PROCEED TO THE FUEL DOCK TO REFUEL.
-It is accessed via the break in the middle of the rock breakwater and their phone number is (250) 339-4664.
+PROCEED TO THE FUEL DOCK (250) 339-4664.

 When refueled, wait for a DSYC staff person to pilot your vessel back to our docks.
 DO NOT UNLOAD YOUR BOAT AT THE FUEL DOCK.

-Once you are secured to a slip at DSYC charter base, if is your responsibility to make sure you are tied to the dock with 4 lines, have your fenders at the appropriate level to prevent the hull from getting dock chafe and finally make sure you are plugged into shore power.
+if is your responsibility to make sure you are tied to your DSYC berth with 4 lines, have your fenders at the appropriate level to prevent the hull from getting dock chafe and plug into shore power.
 Once you are plugged in, confirm that you have 110VAC at your electrical panel and the battery charger is turned on.
 DO NOT TIE LOOPS INTO THE ENDS OF THE LINES – THEY CAN COME OFF AND CANNOT BE ADJUSTED; secure the lines to the cleats using a figure of eight with a cinch.